hmlongco/Resolver/README.md

 ## Demo Application

 I've made my [Builder](https://github.com/hmlongco/Builder) repositiory public.
-It's a simple master/detail-style application that contains examples of...
+It's a simple master/detail-style iOS application that contains examples of...

 1. Using the Resolver dependency injection system to construct MVVM architectures.
 2. Using Resolver to mock user data for application development.